anthonywittig/OpenHabPi/README.md

 # One-off Running On Mac

 Plug in the z-stick.
-To find the device, use the [manual](https://aeotec.freshdesk.com/support/solutions/articles/6000092802-z-stick-gen5-quick-start-just-the-essentials) `ls /dev/cu.usbmodem*`.
+To find the device, use the [manual](https://aeotec.freshdesk.com/support/solutions/articles/6000092802-z-stick-gen5-quick-start-just-the-essentials) `ls /dev/cu.usbmodem*` (someone said you have to use the /dev/tty version but I can't get either to work...

 ```sh
 mkdir -p ~/Documents/openhab/conf && mkdir ~/Documents/openhab/userdata && mkdir ~/Documents/openhab/addons